 Once the temperature of your grill is about 250° F, place your wood chunks, smoker box, or pellet tube smoker over the coals or lit burners and once smoke begins coming out, place your meat on the opposite side.

-Carving and Serving Smoked Chicken Leg Quarters
+Carving Chicken Leg Quarters

 Smoked Chicken Leg Quarters can be served whole, or you can separate the thigh from the leg to make more manageable for folks to eat with their hands.